chetnachaudhari/chetnachaudhari.github.io/_posts/2016-05-20-how-to-install-redis-on-macos.md

 ---
-layout: post
+layout: single
-title: How to install redis on MacOS using Homebrew
+title: "How to install redis on MacOS using Homebrew"
 tags: bash
 description: How to install redis on MacOS using Homebrew
 keywords: redis, homebrew, MacOS
 categories: Linux
 ---
-<div class="toc"></div>

 Using homebrew you can install redis on MacOS.
 This article will cover how to install and start redis.
 Hit the following command to install redis